Hackathon02-22/AtomicFilms/atomicfilms/README.md

 # AtomicFilms

-    A React Native web page and APP designed and created for Adevinta, in the 2022 Factría F5 Hackton.
+    A React Native web page and APP designed and created for Adevinta, in the 2022 Factoría F5 Hackton.

 ## Built With